The 21st annual “Tour of Arts & Industry” celebrates the creative hub and community of Ravenswood.

-It’s back… the Ravenswood ArtWalk (RAW) Tour of Arts and Industry is a weekend-long celebration of our local creative community this September 11 and 12!
-Stretching from Lawrence south to Waveland along Ravenswood Ave, the ArtWalk will include open studios and galleries, pop-up performances and activations, and an outdoor arts market featuring 60+ local makers, two stages of live music, a pop-up beer garden, kids activities, food trucks, and more.
+The Ravenswood ArtWalk (RAW) Tour of Arts and Industry is a weekend-long celebration of our local creative community.
+Stretching from Lawrence south to Irving Park along Ravenswood Ave, RAW features: open studios and galleries, pop-up performances and activations, and an outdoor arts market featuring 60+ local makers, two stages of live music, a pop-up beer garden, kids activities, food trucks, and more.

 What to See

-Preview the artists, manufacturers, and makers in our new RAW artist directory!
+Preview the artists, manufacturers, and makers in our new RAW artist + venue listing directory.

 Where to Go